Slurm job scheduler and MATLAB in terminal¶

 Inside the MATLAB code, the number of CPU-cores (NumWorkers

-in MATLAB terminology) can be specified when creating the parallel pool, for example, with 8 threads:
+in MATLAB terminology) can be specified when creating the parallel pool, for example, with 8 processes:

 Challenge 5.
 Write a batch script.